jblang/supermon64/README.md

   sources, instructions and binaries.
 - [sprmon64.d64](sprmon64.d64) is a D64 image created from the self-dissolving archive for use with VICE, disk drive emulators, or to create a real floppy disk.
+- [supermon64.prg](supermon64.prg) is the original Supermon+64 binary taken from
+  the archive.
+The sources below will build an identical binary.

 Modernized sources:
 - [supermon64.asm](supermon64.asm) is the modernized Supermon+64 V1.2 source code with my comments.